myselfswastikmishra/TechTribe-final/README.md

 -   `GEMINI_API_KEY` - Set this to your Google AI API key.
 -   `DISCORD_WEBHOOK_URL` - **IMPORTANT:** Set this to your Discord Webhook URL.

-**Without these variables, your AI features and form notifications will not work on the live website.** The Contact Form and the Chapter Application Form **both** rely on the `DISCORD_WEBHOOK_URL` to send notifications.
-The code is configured to use this environment variable automatically when deployed.
+**Without these variables, your AI features and form notifications will not work on the live website.** The Contact Form and the Chapter Application Form **both** rely on these variables to function.
+If a form fails, the first thing to check is that these variables are set correctly in your hosting provider's dashboard.

 ### 4. Trigger Deployment